MicrosoftDocs/azure-docs/articles/virtual-machine-scale-sets/virtual-machine-scale-sets-upgrade-scale-set.md

 ### The scale set VM model view
 Similar to how a scale set has a model view, each VM in the scale set has its own model view.
-To query the model view for a scale set, you can use:
+To query the model view for a particular VM in a scale set, you can use:

 - REST API with [compute/virtualmachinescalesetvms/get](/rest/api/compute/virtualmachinescalesetvms/get) as follows: